Frequently Asked Questions

 Can I earn both the advanced certificate and the

 Yes.
-Also, the six courses required for the advanced certificate
+Also, the four courses required for the advanced certificate

 may be applied directly toward the MS degree.
 However, few